techdivision/TechDivision_SystemConfigDiff/README.md

 * Community: > 1.7.0.0
 * Enterprise: > 1.12.0.0

 Unfortunately lower versions are not compatible because of a Magento core bug.
-If have set your webservice configuration to WSI-compliance mode, this bug will occur.
+If you have set your webservice configuration to WSI-compliance mode, this bug will occur.
 The error message is `It looks like we got no XML document`.
-There is a fix for this: Copy `Mage_Api_Model_Server_WSI_Adapter_Soap` from core codepool to the local codepool and remove the lines in the else branch marked in the picture:
+There is a fix for this: Copy `Mage_Api_Model_Server_WSI_Adapter_Soap` from the core codepool to the local codepool and remove the lines in the else branch marked in the picture:

 ![WSI Core Bug Fix](https://raw.github.com/techdivision/TechDivision_SystemConfigDiff/github/doc/wsi.png)